martinroger/ipodesp32/README.md

 ![SparkFun Thing Plus](/img/SparkfunThingPlus.png)

 ### An external DAC breakout board

+Please note, because of deprecation issues with ESP's A2DP-I2S implementation, this project uses now [pschatzmann's Arduino Audio Tools lib](https://github.com/pschatzmann/arduino-audio-tools) for the A2DP-I2S implementation.
+It works just the same with some syntax adjustments.

 Before I may get around to providing an all-in-one board, the best solution is to use an external DAC with a 3.5mm barrel jack output.
 The possible models are described, along with some configuration hints, on [pschatzmann's ESP32-A2DP library wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki/External-DAC) pages.